The Feynman-Dyson Propagators for Neutral Particles (Locality or Non-locality?): The Weinberg Propagators.

+The propagator proposed in Ref.~\cite{Ah-pro} is the causal propagator.
+However, the old problem remains: the Feynman-Dyson propagator is not the Green function of the Weinberg equation.
+As mentioned, the covariant propagator proposed by Weinberg propagates kinematically spurious solutions~\cite{Ah-pro}.

 The aim of my paper is to consider the problem of constructing the propagator in the framework of the model given in~\cite{D1}.
 The concept of the Weinberg field `doubles' has been proposed there.
 It is based on the equivalence between the Weinberg field and the antisymmetric tensor field, which can be described by both $F_{\mu\nu}$ and its dual $\tilde F_{\mu\nu}$.
-These field operators may be used to form a parity doublet.
+These field functions may be used to form a parity doublet.
 An essential ingredient of my consideration is the idea of combining the Lorentz and the dual transformation.

 The set of four equations has been proposed in Ref.~\cite{D1}.
+For the functions $\psi_1^{(1)}$ and $\psi_2^{(1)}$, connected with the first one by the dual (chiral, $\gamma_5$) transformation, the equations are